-The discharges of waste material that may take place in connection with the projects included in the Plan have been or will be addressed during project-level environmental review.
+No discharges of waste material will take place in connection with the projects included in the Plan.

 c.
 Water runoff (including stormwater):

 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.